Welcome

 Movie/Blu-Ray Review: Revenge of the Ninja

 This is definitely an 80s B-movie and has that feel, including the racist stereotypes (basically the over-the-top Italian mobsters and the hatchet-wielding Indian), the hot damsel in distress, and some nudity.
-What passed for the local gang hanging out in the park was downright hilarious though.
+What passed for the local gang hanging out in the park was hilarious, though.
 They looked more like the Village People than a threatening gang.

 Friday, July 9, 2021